zold-io/zold/README.md

 Yes, you can use `--threads` command line argument for your node and the number of threads will be as big as you wish.

+## JSON Details

+When you open up the front web page of your node, you will see a JSON document with a lot of technical details.
+Here is the explanation of the majority of them:

+`version` is the current version of the running software.
+The node is supposed to update update itself automatically (if you run it via `zold-nohup`) every time it discovers another node with a higher version.

+`score` is the current score your node is exposing to the network now.
+All other nodes are using this information in order to decide how much they can trust your node with the information it provides, about wallets.
+The higher the score, the better.

+  * `value` is the amount of suffixes the score contains; this is the number all other nodes rely on.

+  * `host` is the host name of the node, it must be equal to the public IP or domain name of the node; it is provided in `--host` command line option of `zold-nohup`.

+  * `port` is the TCP port number, which usually is equal to 4096;
+    it is provided in `--port` command line option.

+  * `invoice` is the address of your wallet, where the system will send you rewards for keeping the node online and some users will pay taxes; it is provided in `--invoice` command line option.

+  * `time` is the ISO-8601 UTC date and time of when your node started to calculate the score.

+  * `strength` is the amount of tailing zeros the hash contains.

+  * `hash` is the SHA-256 hash of the score text.

+  * `minutes` is the age of the score, in minutes since the moment it was created.

+To be continued...

 ## How to Contribute

 It is a Ruby command line gem.
 First, install